Horace Newton Allen: Career

 Allen was appointed a medical missionary and sent to China by the Board of Foreign Missions of the Northern Presbyterian Church and arrived in Shanghai on October 11, 1883.
 After a while, he decided to serve in Korea, which had just opened its doors to the western world.
 After obtaining the mission board's permission, he went to Korea on September 20, 1884, to explore.
 As government law prohibited foreign religion at the time, he was appointed medical officer of the United States Legation to Korea in Seoul, thus hiding his true identity.
 He went back to Shanghai to bring back his wife Francis "Fannie" and their son, Harry to Korea on October 26.

 On December 4, 1884, the Gapsin Coup, a coup d'état staged with the help of the Japanese army by a handful of elite progressive officials, took place.
 The progressive government collapsed in 3 days as the Chinese army entered Seoul and defeated the Japanese army.
-This event started with the assassination attempt on the life of the queens nephew, Min Young-ik, who was hosting a banquet to celebrate the opening of the nation's first postal office with dignitaries including foreign diplomats and he was inflicted with 7 severe sword wounds.
-Dr. Allen was summoned and treated Min's near mortal wounds, applying western medical methods against the objection of 14 of the court's medicine men.
+This event started with the assassination attempt on the life of the queen's nephew, Min Young-ik, who was hosting a banquet to celebrate the opening of the nation's first postal office with dignitaries including foreign diplomats and he was inflicted with 7 severe sword wounds.
+Dr. Allen was summoned and treated Min's near-mortal wounds, applying western medical methods against the objection of 14 of the court's medicine men.
 It is noted that wounds soon became infected and Dr. Allen treated the infected wounds with "baked mud" to absorb pus and wash away with water and it took 3 months before Dr. Allen's treatment on him was completed.
-Upon hearing the wide spread rumor that a foreigner with bushy red beard revived a dead prince, many people flocked to his house.
+Upon hearing the widespread rumor that a foreigner with bushy red beard revived a dead prince, many people flocked to his house.